1memine/become_a_developer/README.md

-# Test task for PortaOne BaD
+# Description
+Test task for PortaOne BaD.
 See task.txt for details

 # Usage
 ```bash